TrendSpider vs TradingView

 Another unique TrendSpider feature is the ability to apply technical analysis indications across multiple timeframes and show them to you on a single chart.
 I don’t know of any other web-based charting program that offers such a pre-build multi timeframe analysis capability.
 For example, on a single chart, you can view current Fibonacci retracement levels as applied to the hourly timeframe and as applied to the daily timeframe.

-TrendSpider also provides 20+ years of historical data for backtesting trading strategies, heat maps, and real-time data from the stock, forex, and cryptocurrency markets.
+TrendSpider also provides 20+ years of historical data for backtesting trading strategies, heat maps, and real-time data from the stock and currencies.
 (Commodity futures and index prices are provided on a delayed data basis.)

 The platform’s “Insights” tool provides a wealth of news and information, including Benzinga news, analyst recommendations, insider stock market trades, seasonality factors, and information about recent earnings, dividends, and stock split information.